MaciekLesiczka/vectorseam/demo/docs/m1-spec.md

    — stop and fix that before anything else.
 3. `calibrations/superuser/round-*.json` appears with
    `status: "insufficient_samples"` and honest sample counts → Phase B works.
+   Before the first recommendation, `effective` is null.
 4. Once `samples.unique ≥ 300` sits in closed windows: `status: "ok"`,
-   `latest.json` updated → full loop works.
+   `latest.json` updated, and `effective` matches the current recommendation with `carried: false` → full loop works.
-5. Final assertion: `recommended_ef` ≈ the benchmark's pick for the same corpus and target (60 for full 300k SuperUser).
+5. Final assertion: `recommended_ef` ≈ the benchmark's pick for the same corpus and target (60 for full 300k SuperUser), with the same value under `effective.recommended_ef`.
 Stable-after-a-few-rounds is the pass criterion; flipping between adjacent grid steps in early rounds is expected at this sample size, not a failure.

 Expected wall clock at 5 qps, sample-everything, db_share 1.0, sub-second
 scans: first `.vseam` ≤ 2 min, first parquet pair ≤ 3–4 min, first `ok` round